TitouanGIT/FFCKbot/README.md

 # FFCKbot
-FFCKbot is a discord bot for argenised kayaking competition
+FFCKbot is a discord bot for organized kayaking competition